Academic Handbook Summer School Policies and Procedures

 1. For participants up to, and including, Year 11 or for those in Year 12 and 13 that last for more than one day, the University must receive:

-2. A signed offer letter by the child, agreeing to the terms and conditions of the event or activity.
+2. An offer letter signed by the parent/guardian, agreeing to the terms and conditions of the event or activity.

 2. The University must ensure that parents/guardians and participants have received the following information: